Because standard economic theories have no answers to this type of crisis.

 The coronavirus pandemic may initially seem like a black swan-like event, but it is not: the possibility of such a threat has long been recognized by experts and predicted by many, even for years, even with precision.
 This recognition has led to the discussion of scenarios at the highest levels of governments.

-The prospect of a coronavirus pandemic therefore entailed fundamental uncertainty of the first type: an event that could have been anticipated (indeed, it was expected) even if it was not known when and in what form it would happen.
+The prospect of a coronavirus pandemic therefore entailed a fundamental uncertainty of the first type: an event that could have been anticipated (indeed, it was expected) even if it was not known when and in what form it would happen.

 Flatten the curve

-Public policy in response to the pandemic must focus on providing an anchor and a guarantee to private actors.
+Public policy in response to the pandemic must focus on providing an anchor and guarantee to private actors.

-The economics of the coronavirus
+The coronavirus economy

 He was right, albeit for wrong reasons.